Jump to Program information

 Can you sponsor visas for residents who are not U.S. citizens?

-We are unable to sponsor visas for international residents, as the visas cost the program significant fees that we have not allocated resources for.
+We are unable to sponsor visas for international residents, as the visas cost the program significant fees for which we have not allocated resources.
 Applications are welcome for those non-U.S. citizens with a green card or current visa that will be valid throughout the residency year.
 Applicants must have graduated from an AACP-accredited college of pharmacy.

 Contacts